WhitmanCS370/sp24-lab8/README.md

 exercise 2a: We implemented stuff with json and csv saving.
 We use the manifest (output from backup), which is a dict and easy to translate to CSV or JSON :).

+exercise 2b: make migrate.py. converted by opening the csv, saving everything to a local variable, then opening the json file and putting everything back.